 Burmese Jadeite Cutting and Carving

-I offer very good quality burmese jadeite because I have an arrangement with an honest and reliable jade carver to make bangles for me.
-Most of the bangle bracelets I sell are made by him.
-Occasionally my supplier travels to the south China burmese jadeite carvers and purchases unique and interesting bangles.
-When buying jade from China my experience is that a certificate of authenticity is worth only the paper it is written on unless I test it or have it tested at my trusted source.
+I offer very good quality burmese jadeite because I have extensive Chinese training and experience with jade and jadeite and we have been in business since 1999.
+When buying jade from China my experience is that a certificate of authenticity it is worth only the paper it is written on unless I test it or have it tested at my trusted source.
 Burmese jadeite is regulated by the government, and jade carvers have a certificate of compliance.
 Ying Yu Jade has been tested both in China and in the US, using refraction, hardness, chelsea filters and other testing processes.

 Below are photos taken at jadeite carvers in southern China.